solana-foundation/solana-improvement-documents/proposals/simd-0170-builtin-instruction-cost-and-budget.md

 among current built-ins.
 The proposed 3,000 CU limit slightly exceeds this requirement, allowing for controlled flexibility without an excessive margin.

-3. Handling invalid CU requests: Transactions will fail if they request:
-   - More than MAX_COMPUTE_UNIT_LIMIT per transaction, or
-   - Less than the sum of all included builtin instructions' MAX_BUILTIN_ALLOCATION_COMPUTE_UNIT_LIMIT

 If a transaction consists only of builtins, no explicit CU request should be required.
 If a CU request is made, the requested limit will override the max allocation in #2.

 ## Alternatives Considered

-1. Maintain current CU allocation with additional tracking logic: One option is to keep the current DEFAULT_INSTRUCTION_COMPUTE_UNIT_LIMIT for builtins and add/modify tracking logic to the cost tracker.
-This would address the discrepancy between CU allocation and consumption but increase system complexity.
-The added logic could introduce corner cases and potential bugs, raising the risk of issues in the transaction pipeline.

-2. Treat builtins like regular instructions: Another approach would be to allocate DEFAULT_INSTRUCTION_COMPUTE_UNIT_LIMIT for builtins as for other instructions.
+1. Treat builtins like regular instructions: Another approach would be to allocate DEFAULT_INSTRUCTION_COMPUTE_UNIT_LIMIT for builtins as for other instructions.
 However, this fails to address over-allocation.
 Unlike regular instructions, the execution of builtins is more predictable and usually requires significantly fewer CUs than BPF instructions.
 This approach would allocate more CUs than necessary, undermining the goal of efficient CU usage.

-3. Declare both max and default CU values for builtins: A more precise approach would be to require builtins to declare both a maximum CU allocation (MAX_BUILTIN_ALLOCATION_COMPUTE_UNIT_LIMIT) and a default CU value for each instruction (DEFAULT_BUILTIN_INSTRUCTION_COMPUTE_UNITS).
+2. Declare both max and default CU values for builtins: A more precise approach would be to require builtins to declare both a maximum CU allocation (MAX_BUILTIN_ALLOCATION_COMPUTE_UNIT_LIMIT) and a default CU value for each instruction (DEFAULT_BUILTIN_INSTRUCTION_COMPUTE_UNITS).
 This would